Potato-Development/funstuff/README.md

 ## Roadmap

+- [ ] Taskbar with an option to hide
+- [ ] Larger sound functionality with error and success sounds
-- [ ] More customization options for the website e.g. background, theme, colors
+- [ ] Custom classic cursors
-- [ ] Much larger sound functionality
+- [ ] Original Notepad app
-- [ ] Way more icons and therefore way more activities
+- [ ] Automatic fullscreen on load
-    - [ ] Mini Horror Game
+- [ ] Internet Explorer recreation with one website
-    - [ ] Online Chat Room Replica - Windows Live Messenger
+- [ ] Windows Live Messenger with friends and chat tab
-    - [ ] Browser - IE - either internet enabled or not
+- [ ] Complex horror experience with many features

 ## License